odoo-cae/odoo-addons-hr-incubator/coopaname_custom/readme/DESCRIPTION.rst

 * Copies the name from an applicant's `partner_id` to `name` and `partner_name`
 * Hides applicant name from form view
 * Formats employee's mobile and work phone
+* add category and duration to registration pivot views

 Also includes list of modules for Coopaname's deployement.